kendayao/Entertainment-Base/README.md

 ## Description

 MovieBase is a responsive web application that provides movie information.
-Are you curious of who directed your favorite movie, who is starring in a particular movie, or you just want to view the trailer?
+Are you curious about who directed your favorite movie, who is starring in a particular movie, or you just want to view the trailer?
 If you are, MovieBase is your one stop application to get this information!

 ## Table of Contents